The Lizard: Penzance to Falmouth

 You begin this section by setting off from the most southerly point of Great Britain at Lizard lighthouse.
 The trail then continues on passing by Lions Den which is a spectacular natural hole caused by the collapse of a former cave.
 As you traverse around the coastal path you pass Housel Bay with its hidden cove.
 From here the trail is fairly flat with some short steep sections and once you reach the small fishing village of Cadgwith you’ll have to climb down and out of the quaint fishing village.
 Cadgwith is a wonderful seaside village with lots of surprising thatched houses.
 After leaving Cadgwith the path traverses round through thick blackthorn, gorse and bracken.
 You will encounter some extraordinary geology along this section including Old Serpentine Works which was a thriving Victorian rock factory steeped in history.
 After crossing the sandy beach of Kennack sands the path is fairly flat but with a few steep climbs as you cross over the cliff-tops toward the seaside village of Coverack.

-This is the shortest section of this route giving you plenty of time to go and explore the wonders of your ultimate finishing point of Falmouth.
-This section of walking is mainly flat with no real climbs.
+From here the walking is mainly flat with no real climbs.
 You pass through a series of little beaches along Gatamala Cove and Bream Cove.
 There are only a few small villages you pass on this section which include Maenporth and Swanpool.
 Upon reaching Falmouth you walk along its promenade towards Pendennis Castle which marks the finish point on this delightful route.

 Moderate to Challenging